eosc-life/WP2_workshop_tool_packaging/README.md

 If Cellprofiler installation was successful, you should see output files in the "`output`" folder.

 ## Contributing your recipe to Bioconda
-If you would like to contribute your recipe back to Bioconda recipe, please follow the Bioconda guideline carefully.
+If you would like to contribute your recipe back to Bioconda repository, please follow the Bioconda guideline carefully.
 At Step 4 you will need to fork the Bioconda repository.
 The basic workflow is

  - Fork the official Bioconda recipe repository
  - Write a recipe or start with example template.